jKwibe/car-sale/README.md

 ***Getting Started***

-1. Install mongodb on your system
+1. Install mongodb on your system ( click [here](https://docs.mongodb.com/manual/installation/) for more information )
 2. Install node and npm
 3. Clone the repo and `cd car-sale-api`
 4. Run `npm install` to install dependecies